Sagar-EC127/Lic-Lab/Experiment-02-CS-Amplifier-Configurations/report.md

 ---

-# Source Resistor Value
+# Source Resistor Determination

-The source resistor is calculated using Ohm’s law.
+The required source resistance is obtained from the selected source voltage and desired drain current.

 | Calculation | Result |
 |-------------|--------|
 | RS = VS / ID | 0.2 / (200 × 10⁻⁶) |
 | RS | **1 kΩ** |

+This resistor sets the source voltage and helps maintain a constant current.

 ---

-# NMOS Gate Voltage
+# NMOS Gate Bias

+The gate voltage is determined from the threshold voltage and chosen overdrive voltage.

 | Calculation | Result |
 |-------------|--------|
 | VGS = VTH + Vov = 0.36 + 0.25 | **0.61 V** |
 | VG = VGS + VS = 0.61 + 0.2 | **0.81 V** |

+This gate voltage ensures the NMOS operates with the desired current level.

 ---

-# Verification of Overdrive Voltage
+# Overdrive Voltage Verification

+The overdrive voltage determines the strength of inversion and the current capability of the device.

 | Calculation | Result |
 |-------------|--------|
 | VGS = VG − VS = 0.81 − 0.2 | **0.61 V** |
 | Vov = VGS − VTH = 0.61 − 0.36 | **0.25 V** |

-### Valid Overdrive Range
+### Acceptable Overdrive Range

 | Minimum Vov | Maximum Vov |
 |-------------|-------------|